MATTHEW VENN

 Now, as he turns and walks away again, he receives a call from one of his team.
 A body has been found on the beach nearby: a man with a tattoo of an albatross on his neck, stabbed to death.
 The case calls Matthew back into the community he thought he had left behind, as deadly secrets hidden at its heart are revealed, and his past and present collide.

 The Long Call won the Agatha Award for Best Contemporary Novel published in 2019.
-It was chosen by the Library Journal as one of their crime books of the year, and was longlisted for the Theakstons Crime Novel of the Year award.
+It was chosen by the Library Journal as one of their crime books of the year, and the Japanese translation Aiseki (Lamentation) was shortlisted for the Best Mystery Fiction in Translation award by the Mystery Writers of Japan.

 More about The Long Call.

-Ann introduces the characters - and the landscape - of the Two Rivers series:
+Ann introduces the characters - and the landscape - of the Two Rivers series of Matthew Venn mysteries:

 As seen on TV